Breed Type: Herding Dog

 History: Over the years, the happy Beardie’s records were lost in history.
 In the late 17th century, a couple of photographs of the Beardie’s were retrieved.
-Some claimed that the breed of the dog was from the cross breeding of the Scotch Collie and the Old English sheepdog when a Polish captain traded his own Scottish Collie.
+Some claimed that the breed of the dog was from the cross-breeding of the Scotch Collie and the Old English sheepdog when a Polish captain traded his own Scottish Collie.
 The breed became popular at the end of the 18th century and was acquired for competition and as working show dogs.
-By the start of the World War I, the breed was almost endangered.
+By the start of World War I, the breed was almost endangered.
 Thanks to the shepherds in Scotland who still continued to care and breed their Beardie’s, the dog was able to increase its numbers to a more sustainable amount.
-They were introduced in the States by late 1950’s and the breed was first recognized at late 1970’s.
+They were introduced in the States by the late 1950s and the breed was first recognized at late 1970s.

 Care and Grooming: Due to their long shaggy hair, daily brushing (bristle or pin brush) is recommended to avoid tangles.
 It may take 30 minutes to an hour for proper brushing of Beardie’s hair.
-When working with the coat, using a proper dong comb along with a slight mist of water will keep the breeds hair from becoming broken.
+When working with the coat, using a proper dong comb along with a slight mist of water will keep the breed’s hair from becoming broken.
 They shed hair all year long and more with seasonal changes.
 If there is already mat or tangles you can use an anti-tangle spray found in any local pet shop or from your vet.
 A bath or dry shampoo is required at least once a week or more if necessary.
-Owners may prefer to clip their coat or have their coat trimmed by a professional dog groomers.
-After bath is the good time to clean the ears by using a clean cotton swab to avoid ear infection.
+Owners may prefer to clip their coat or have their coat trimmed by a professional dog groomer.
+After the bath is a good time to clean the ears by using a clean cotton swab to avoid ear infection.
 The breed’s ear should not have any foul smell.
 Also, it is the best time to clip their toenails since they are softened after the bath.
 Check also for any signs of infection if there are rashes or redness on the dog’s skin.
-Immunizations for Beardie’s are also recommended and annually receive booster shots from your local vet.
+Immunizations for beardies are also recommended and annually receive booster shots from your local vet.